ayiemba/MpesaLib/docfx_project/articles/intro.md

 var mpesaClient = new MpesaClient(httpClient); //make sure to pass httpclient intance as an argument

 ```
 These Documentation recommends the DI way of doing things.
-Sorry if that's  opinionated.

-## How to Register MpesaClient & Set the BaseAddress
+## How to Register MpesaClient & Set the BaseAddress - DI Way
 * Install MpesaLib .Net Project via Nuget Package Manager Console or Nuget Package Manager GUI.

 * In **Startup.cs** add the namespace...